InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/dogs.md

 - Writing System:

   * Develop a writing system based on symbols/hieroglyphs and the approximate number system for labeling signs and buttons.
+See Terran Standard.

 Regular practice, consistent reinforcement, and ongoing evaluation are crucial for successful implementation.
 Collaborate with experts and trainers throughout the process to optimize outcomes.
 Adapt and refine the program based on individual needs, continually seeking opportunities for improvement.